pantakarns/robot_student_registration/README.md

 ____________________________________________________________________________________________________________
 ### Assignment:
 Create robot framework test scripts to verify the following user story.
-The test scripts can verify the website work correctly from the user story and also detect issues when the website is not following the user story.
+The test scripts can verify the website work correctly from the user story(requirement) and should detect issues when the website not following the user story.

 Web Stie: https://www.jotform.com/212934779973474